 From Black-owned newspapers to mainstream publications, this primary source collection offers an expansive window onto centuries of African American history, culture, and daily life-as well as the ways the dominant culture has portrayed and perceived people of African descent.
 Packed with information unavailable elsewhere, Black Life in America is updated daily and sourced from more than 19,000 American and global news sources, including over 400 African American publications.
 Access is available 24/7.
 Online tutorials are available.

 Bloomington-Normal Local History

 Through Bloomington-Normal Local History, patrons can view selected images from Bloomington Public Library's Illinois Collection Picture File.
 These photos relate to the history of the City of Bloomington, the Town of Normal, McLean County, and the surrounding communities.

 Find stories, photos, documents, and military records for the men and women who served our country using this military genealogy database.
 Fold3 helps you discover and share stories of the everyday heroes, forgotten soldiers, and the families who supported them.
-Online tutorials available.
+Online tutorials are available.

 Providing access to hundreds of years of obituaries and death notices from thousands of newspapers across the united states, HeritageHub is a new resource to Bloomington Public Library.
 This one-of-a-kind collection helps Patrons and family historians uncover new family members and understand family relationships on a deeper level than ever before.
-Online tutorials available.
+Online tutorials are available.

 This family history resource, HeritageQuest includes U.S. federal census information, family genealogies, local histories, tax lists, city directories, land and probate records, birth records, marriage records, death records, genealogical and local history serials, and more.
-Online tutorials available.
+Online tutorials are available.